dbenesh82/propagule_transmission/propagule_transmission.md

   filter(!is.nan(biovolume))
 ```

-Then we add it to the trophic link dataset.
+And we add it to the trophic link dataset.

 ``` r
 # match propagule masses to parasite species in trophic link data